Kolbesmith24/Cybersecurity/CBBH Modules/3. Input-Based Attacks/3. SQL Injection/SQLi Reference.md

 ## Detect number of columns
-we need to find the number of columns selected by the server.
+We need to find the number of columns selected by the server.
 There are two methods of detecting the number of columns:

 - Using `ORDER BY`
 - Using `UNION`